facebookresearch/pytorch3d/INSTALL.md

 -explicit operator type&() { return *(this->value); }
 +explicit operator type& () { return *((type*)(this->value)); }
 ```
-If you are using CUDA 10.2 with pre-compiled pytorch 1.4 and torchvision 0.5, you need to check
+If you are using pre-compiled pytorch 1.4 and torchvision 0.5.
+You should make the following revisions to the pytorch source codes to successfully compile with visual studio 2019 (MSVC 19.16.27034) and CUDA 10.1.
-[Pytorch Issue 33203](https://github.com/pytorch/pytorch/issues/33203) for patching the pytorch source code in addition.

 After patching, you can go to "x64 Native Tools Command Prompt for VS 2019" to compile and install
 ```
 cd pytorch3d
 python3 setup.py install
 ```
-After installing, varify whether all unit tests passed
+After installing, verify whether all unit tests have passed
 ```
 cd tests
 python3 -m unittest discover -p *.py